More about me

 After opening and running my counseling practice for a while, life took some more detours.
 I went through the pain of divorce, ended up back in the tech industry for another 5 years, found a new wife, and she and I decided to buy and run a lovely Bed and Breakfast (and Spa) – www.lucillesmountaintopinn.com, if you’re curious.

-Now it’s time for something new again – we sold the Inn and we’ve moved 5 times since the beginning of 2020, but (for now at least) we’re settling in to a new life and place in the Lowcountry of South Carolina.
+Now it’s time for something new again – we sold the Inn and we’ve moved 5 times since the beginning of 2020, but we’re settling (hopefully for good) back into the place that’s felt the most like home: the north Georgia mountains..

 My personal and professional callings are still evolving, but they are centered around a concept I call “story restoration”.
-This involves walking through stories (my own, my family’s, my friends’, my church’s, and my clients’) in the twin lights of the imago Dei (the Image of God) in which every human being is created and the cesspool of depravity that is also intrinsic to every human.
+This involves walking through stories (my own, my family’s, my friends’, and my clients’) and learning to embrace them – the good, not-so-good, and even the ugly – and recognizing that while our identities come from those stories, we can still choose who we are and want to become.

-As a psychotherapist and spiritual director, my goal is to create a synergy between the two that shows the glory of being fully human, as each story is uniquely designed to do, while celebrating the mystery of what has not yet been revealed.
+As a psychotherapist and spiritual director, my goal is to create a synergy amidst those stories to reveal the glory of being fully human, as each story is uniquely designed to do, while celebrating the mystery of what has not yet been revealed.
 While I hope for positive behavioral change as a revelation of this internal growth, that isn’t the main focus of therapy.
 Rather, my desire is to engage with the ongoing process of internal transformation into what each of us was created to be(come).

 I am Licensed Professional Counselor by the state of Georgia (License # LPC006090, in the Prof. Coun./Soc.
 Work/Marriage category – click here to verify with my name and license number).
 This license requires a Master’s Degree in Counseling, which I earned from The Seattle School in 2007.
 Further, I carry professional liability insurance from HPSO.